A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type

 where $\beta$ is a formal parameter.
-Recall that, if $\beta=0$, then $G_\lambda$ is identified with the Schur function $s_\lambda$.
+Recall that, if $\beta=0$, then $G_\lambda$ is identified with the Schur function $s_\lambda(x_1, \dots, x_n)$.
 The products of $G_\lambda$ with other special symmetric polynomials $e_k,h_k$ are mentioned in \cite{lenart2000combinatorial}, in which Lenart studied the Pieri rules of the Grassmannian Grothendieck polynomials.
-Our work on the product $G_\lambda p_k$ can be considered as a K-theoretic version of the classical Murnaghan-Nakayama rule.\\
+Our work on the product $G_\lambda p_k$ can be considered as a $K$-theoretic version of the classical Murnaghan--Nakayama rule.\\